 Loans are funds that have to be paid back, usually after a student has graduated or left school.
 Students are asked to complete entrance and exit counseling requirements if they choose to borrow money through the student loan programs.

-Scholarships have varying criteria which may or may not include financial need and can often include academic achievement, community service or major.
+Scholarships have varying criteria that may or may not include financial need and can often include academic achievement, community service, or major.

 Applying for Financial Aid

-In order to determine what the student and family can pay towards the student's educational expenses, the student must apply for financial aid.
-The federal and state government have established formulas to compute the family's contribution based on information regarding the family's income, assets, and number of family members in college.
+To determine what the student and family can pay towards the student's educational expenses, the student must apply for financial aid.
+The federal and state government have established formulas to compute the family's contribution based on information regarding the family's income, assets, and the number of family members in college.
 For a student who is considered to be dependent, the student and the parents complete the application.
 For students considered to be independent, the student and spouse (if married) complete the application.

 The first step in applying for financial aid is to determine which application you should complete.
-Citizens, permanent residents, eligible non-citizens and T Visa holders should complete the Free Application for Federal Student Aid (FAFSA) and submit it to the Federal Student Aid Program to apply for federal and state aid.
+Citizens, permanent residents, eligible non-citizens, and T Visa holders should complete the Free Application for Federal Student Aid (FAFSA) and submit it to the Federal Student Aid Program to apply for federal and state aid.
 Undocumented students who meet the AB 540 criteria or U Visa Holders should fill out the California Dream Application and submit it to the California Student Aid Commission.
 These applications should be completed beginning October 1st through the priority date of March 2nd prior to each upcoming academic year.
-The FAFSA is available over the Internet at www.fafsa.ed.gov and the CA Dream Application at www.caldreamact.org or from high schools and college financial aid offices.
-In order for SF State to receive an electronic copy of the FAFSA or the DREAM, the student must include “San Francisco State University” and the code number “001154” on the college release section of the FAFSA or DREAM application.
+The FAFSA is available at https://studentaid.gov/h/apply-for-aid/fafsa and the CA Dream Application at www.caldreamact.org or from high schools and college financial aid offices.
+For SF State to receive an electronic copy of the FAFSA or the DREAM, the student must include “San Francisco State University” and the code number “001154” on the college release section of the FAFSA or DREAM application.